databio/geniml/docs/tutorials/bbclient.md

-# BED File Retrieval and Processing
+# BED file caching and loading from BEDbase

 The BEDbase client command `bbclient` downloads, processes, and caches BED files and BED sets from the BEDbase API and converts them into GenomicRanges or GenomicRangesList objects.
 It provides various commands to interact with BED files, including downloading individual files, downloading BEDsets, processing local BED files, and processing BED file identifiers.